Skip to main content

 Using the command line interface

-Bitdefender Endpoint Security Tools allows you to automatically run local on-demand scanning tasks and updates by using the Product Console, a command line interface found in the product installation folder on your Windows machines.
+Bitdefender Endpoint Security Tools allows you to automatically run local on-demand scanning tasks and updates by using the Product Console, a command line interface found in the product installation folder on your Windows endpoints.

 The BEST command line interface has two working modes: